 Author contributions: Cai ZX and Tang XD have contributed equally to this work; Guo HS designed the research; Cai ZX, Tang XD and Wang FY performed the research; Duan ZJ, Li YC and Qiu JJ analyzed the data and corrected the text; Guo HS and Cai ZX wrote the paper.

-Supported by National Basic Research Program of China (973 Program), No. 2013CB531703; The National Natural Science Foundation of China, No. 81273919; and Natural Science Foundation of Liaoning Province, No. 2012225020 and No. 2013023002.
+Supported by National Basic Research Program of China (973 Program), No. 2013CB531703; National Natural Science Foundation of China, No. 81273919; and Natural Science Foundation of Liaoning Province, No. 2012225020 and No. 2013023002.

 Institutional animal care and use committee statement: All procedures involving animals were reviewed and approved by the Animal Care and Use Committee of the Dalian Medical University [License No.: SCXK (LIAO) 2008-0002; certificate No.0003496].